ccontemplator/Adaptive-MPDR-Beamforming/README.md

 ## Result
 We have successfully obtain the expected result, but one must be patient to wait for the hardware and hardware emulation to give outputs.
+Please check out the report to understand what we were doing.

 However I am now trying to recover the newly updated codes and the result figure from my broken previous computer..... ;_;